RickLugtigheid/RSTransfer/README.md

 - `--host`: Destination IP or hostname
 - `--port`: Port to connect to (default: 7777)
 - `--gzip`: Compress the file using gzip before sending
-- `--force-close`: Send EOF immediately using -N or -q 0 style behavior (helpful with netcat-style receivers)

 ### Receiving
 ```bash